apache/nuttx/configs/esp32-core/README.txt

   --------------------------
   A template ESP32 OpenOCD configuration file is provided in ESP-IDF docs directory (esp32.cfg).
-Since you are not using FreeRTOS, you will need to uncomment the "set ESP32_RTOS none" line in OpenOCD configuration file.
+Since you are not using FreeRTOS, you will need to uncomment the line:

+    set ESP32_RTOS none

-  You will still need to change the source line from:
+  in the OpenOCD configuration file.
+You will also need to change the source line from:

-    find interface/ftdi/tumpa.cfg line
+    find interface/ftdi/tumpa.cfg

   to reflect the physical JTAG adapter connected.

-  NOTE: A copy of this OpenOCD configuration file (with the referenced line RTOS uncommented but with no change to JTAG interface).
-Is available in the NuttX source tree at nuttx/config/esp32-core/scripts/esp32.cfg.
+  NOTE: A copy of this OpenOCD configuration file available in the NuttX source tree at nuttx/config/esp32-core/scripts/esp32.cfg..
+It has these
+  modifications:

+    - The referenced "set ESP32_RTOS none" line has been uncommented
+    - The "ind interface/ftdi/tumpa.cfg".
+This means that you will need to specify the interface configuration file on the OpenOCD command line.

   General OpenOCD build instructions
   ----------------------------------